Aditisoni99/Breast-cancer-Prediction-/README.md

 **Observation:** The dataset has a class imbalance, with more benign cases than malignant ones.

 # Feature Significance:
-Box and scatter plots showed that variables such as radius_mean and area_mean indicate remarkable differentiation between benign and malignant scenarios.
+Box and scatter plots showed that radius_mean and area_mean indicate remarkable differentiation between benign and malignant scenarios.

 **Correlation Heatmap:**
 High correlation between radius_mean, perimeter_mean, and area_mean.